 Bhumchu Zangmo has only one wish for her toddler daughters – that they can grow up and live ‘normal’ lives.

-It’s something she has wanted ever since her beautiful conjoined twins, Nima and Dawa Pelden, were born connected at the chest and stomach, shocking doctors at the small hospital near their isolated village in Bhutan, in the Himalayas.
+It’s something she has wanted ever since her beautiful conjoined twins, Nima and Dawa Pelden, were born connected at the chest and stomach, surprising doctors at the small hospital near their isolated village in Bhutan, in the Himalayas.

 And now a team of doctors from Melbourne are getting ready to give Bhumchu and her husband Sonam the medical miracle they’ve been praying for since their daughters’ birth 14 months ago.